5.11.15 Time Off for School Staff

 Schools may opt to allow unused sick time to carry over to a maximum of 30 days.
 If such a carryover plan is adopted, at most 20 days of unused sick time may be carried over from previous years, plus an additional 10 days of unused sick time for the current school year.
 When an employee has reached the maximum sick time accrual, the employee will no longer accrue any sick time until the balance goes below the limit.

-To obtain payment for sick time, the employee must be absent because of a bona fide illness or injury.
-For absences of 3 days or more, the employee must present proof of illness or injury on returning to work.
-Any false claim for or fraudulent use of sick time can be cause for discipline, including termination.
+To obtain payment for sick time, the employee must be absent because of a bona fide illness or injury or other reasons allowed by law.
+For absences of more than 5 consecutive days, the employee must present proof of illness or injury on returning to work.
+Any false claim for or fraudulent use of sick time can be cause for discipline, including

 Upon termination, employees will not be paid for any accrued but unused sick time.